Kayanat10/HTML-CSS-Portfolio/README.md

 # HTML-CSS-Portfolio
-Portfolio using HTML,CSS and javascript.
+Portfolio using HTML,CSS and Javascript.